KyleKing/mdformat-mkdocs/README.md

 Add this package wherever you use `mdformat` and the plugin will be auto-recognized.
 No additional configuration necessary.
 See [additional information on `mdformat` plugins here](https://mdformat.readthedocs.io/en/stable/users/plugins.html)

-Tip: this package has a pip extra, `recommended`, of plugins that work well with mkdocs:
+Tip: this package has a pip extra, `recommended`, of plugins that work well with mkdocs

-- mdformat-admon
-- mdformat-beautysh
-- mdformat-black
-- mdformat-config
-- mdformat-frontmatter
-- mdformat-tables
-- mdformat-toc
-- mdformat-web

 ### Pre-commit